adrianiftode/Moq.ILogger/README.md

 }

 ```
-It is expected for the `VefifyLog` expression to use *ILogger* extensions methods, which is not normally possible with **Moq**.
+It is expected for the `VefifyLog` expression to contain *ILogger* extensions methods, which is not possible with **Moq**.
-Also notice the `VerifyLog` method is used and not the usual *Verify* method from **Moq**.
-If you use *Verify* instead of `VerifyLog` you'll then get a **Moq** exception with the following message `Invalid verify on an extension method`.
+If you use *Verify*, which is part of the **Moq** library, instead of the `VerifyLog` method, then you'll then get a **Moq** exception with the following message `Invalid verify on an extension method`.

 ## Why
-**Moq** cannot verify extension methods calls so you'll have to check the extension implementation and see what is actually called, then write the Moq Verify expression based on the implementation.
+**Moq** cannot verify extension methods calls, as in essence these are static classes and cannot be mocked, so you'll have to check the extension implementation and see what is actually called.
+Once you figure out, then you have to write the **Moq** *Verify* expression based on the extension's implementation as you have to see which interface method is hit.

-This package translates the given `VerifyLog` expression into one useful for **Moq** so it can pass it to the `ILogger.Log` method, which is part of the `ILogger` definition, and not an instance method.

-When an extension method is passed to **Moq**, then an exception like the following one is raised.
+When an extension method is passed to **Moq**, then an exception like the following one is raised:
 ```
   Message:
     System.NotSupportedException : Invalid verify on an extension method: logger => logger.LogInformation("User is not authorized {user}", new[] {  })